Jan Tomasz Gross

 Jan Tomasz Gross (born 1947) is a Polish-American sociologist and historian.
 He is the Norman B. Tomlinson '16 and '48 Professor of War and Society emeritus and professor of history emeritus at Princeton University.

-Gross is the author of several books on Polish history, particularly Polish-Jewish relations during World War II and the Holocaust, including Neighbors: The Destruction of the Jewish Community in Jedwabne, Poland (2001); Fear: Anti-Semitism in Poland after Auschwitz (2006); and, with Irena Grudzinska Gross, Golden Harvest (2012).
+Gross is the author of several books on Polish history, particularly Polish-Jewish relations during World War II and the Holocaust, including Neighbors: The Destruction of the Jewish Community in Jedwabne, Poland (2001); Fear: Anti-Semitism in Poland after Auschwitz (2006); and, with Irena Grudzińska-Gross, Golden Harvest (2012).

 Early life and education

 Gross was born in Warsaw to Hanna Szumańska, a member of the Polish resistance (Armia Krajowa) in World War II, and Zygmunt Gross, a lawyer who was a Polish Socialist Party member before the war broke out.
 His grandfather was a well-known Jewish liberal.
 His mother was Christian and his father Jewish.
 His mother's first husband, who was Jewish, was killed after a neighbor denounced him.
 She rescued several Jews during the Holocaust, including the man who became her second husband after the war.

 Gross attended local schools and studied physics at the University of Warsaw.
 He became one of the young dissidents known as Komandosi, and was among the university students who participated in the "March events", the Polish student and intellectual protests of 1968.
 Like many Polish students, he was expelled from the university, and was arrested and jailed for five months.

 During the Polish communist government's antisemitic campaign, Gross emigrated from Poland to the United States in 1969.
 In 1975 he earned a PhD in sociology from Yale University for a thesis on the Polish underground state, published as Polish Society under German Occupation (1979).